dmhacker/crc-hamming-weights/README.md

 make sense that a GPU would be calculate Hamming weights quickly, owing to its large number of cores.
 This project is an attempt to implement calculation of Hamming weights using NVIDIA GPUs via CUDA.
+There is also an option to perform the same computation on your CPU via OpenMP, mostly for benchmarking or testing purposes.

 ## Usage

 Perform an out-of-source CMake build.
-You must have CUDA installed.
+You must have CUDA and OpenMP installed.
 CUDA itself will only work with NVIDIA GPUs.

 ```
 mkdir build
 cd build
 cmake ..
-make -j8
+make
 ```

 # Restrictions